 What is Ethical Decision-Making?

-Ethical decision-making in finance is a decision-making ideology that is based on the underlying moral philosophy of right and wrong.
+Ethical decision-making in finance is a decision-making ideology that is based on an underlying moral philosophy of right and wrong.
 Ethical decision-making is normative in nature, and ethical decisions are not solely driven by the goal of profit maximization.

 Ethical Decision-Making in Finance

 Standard neoclassical economics assumes that all companies in the market want to maximize profits.
 Therefore, all decisions are driven solely by the question “Will it be profitable?”
-However, ethical decisions are driven by a different set of questions such as:
+However, ethical decisions are driven by a different set of questions, such as:

 - Is it a breach of trust?

 - Is it respectful?

 - Is it compassionate?

 - The company should act in a way that inspires trust and positively impacts its reputation.